RoboCup-SPL/GameController/README.md

 To build it from the source code you may use Apache Ant.
 Just call "ant" in the main directory.

+Building the source code requires the JDK 1.7 or newer.

 ## 2. GameController